Dayn9/CommandPlugin/README.md

 ### Function -> ICommand

 Here is an example of how to turn a function into a command:
+Let's start with an example object `ExampleState` with a function `SetX()` that we want to track in the command history.

 ```
 class ExampleState